 Use the power of your own two feet and go for a run this January.
 Running is cheap, easy and always energetic.
 Running is great for those who are strapped for time – you only need to run half as long to get the same benefits as other sports(ii).

-Build up your routine slowly in some stylish running gear, specialist shoes and accessories, and save up to 20% using your DofE Reward Card at Runners Need.
+Build up your routine slowly in some stylish running gear, specialist shoes and accessories, and save up to 20% using your DofE Card or voucher at Runners Need.

 4. Just go for a walk

 Going for a walk is the simplest and easiest way to get more active.
 It helps you stay fit(iii), strengthens your bones and muscles, and improves your mood.

 Need some help sticking to your resolutions?
 Make achieving your goal easier with our top three tips:

 1. Make it specific.
 Instead of saying ‘I’m going to cycle more’, make your goal ‘I’m going to cycle to work/school three days a week’.
 Having a clear goal in mind will keep you motivated.

 2. Be realistic.
 Instead of saying ‘I’m going to run a marathon in two months’, make your goal ‘I’m going to run 10k by June’.
 Setting a realistic goal in a manageable time frame will keep you on track.